metacpan/metacpan-cpan-extracted/distros/T/Test2-Tools-DOM/README.md

 Takes a check only.
 Extracts the raw content from this element and all its descendants (by calling
-[content on the Mojo::DOM58 object](https://metacpan.org/pod/Mojo%3A%3ADOM58#content)), and this is passed to the provided check.
+['content' on the Mojo::DOM58 object](https://metacpan.org/pod/Mojo%3A%3ADOM58#content)), and this is passed to the provided check.

     is '<div>Hello, <em>World!</em></div>', dom {